MobilityData/gtfs-validator/RULES.md

 ### E039 - Csv file is empty

-Empty csv file found in the archive
+Empty csv required file found in the archive

 # Warnings